Making Decisions ESL Games and Activities

 ESL Making Decisions Game - Vocabulary: Matching - Group Work - Intermediate (B1) - 20 minutes

 In this useful making decisions game, students play dominoes by matching questions to decisions or vice versa.
 The first player puts a domino down either before or after the domino on the table, making sure the question matches with an appropriate decision or vice versa.
-The other players then take it in turns to match their dominoes in the same way by putting them down at either end of the domino chain.
+The other players then take turns matching their dominoes in the same way by putting them down at either end of the domino chain.
 The first player to get rid of all their dominoes wins the game.

 Decision Dominoes Preview